ncatlab/nlab-content/pages/6277.md

 ## References

-In the context of the [[A-hat genus]] the Benoulli numbers are discussed in section 10.2 of
+In the context of the [[A-hat genus]] the Bernoulli numbers are discussed in section 10.2 of
 * {#AndoHopkinsRezk10} [[Matthew Ando]], [[Mike Hopkins]], [[Charles Rezk]], _Multiplicative orientations of KO-theory and the spectrum of topological modular forms_, 2010 ([pdf](http://www.math.uiuc.edu/~mando/papers/koandtmf.pdf))